Boduru/Water-Shader-Mod/README.md

 This method requires you to define a plane as reference to calculate reflections on some water surface.
 This plane is defined by the water height position and the water normal.
 However, planar reflection allows only one water plane height coordinate to be used for the whole world.
 This means that all water blocks should be at the same height to show accurate reflection.
 Minecraft's worlds can possess water at different heights, thus reflections would not render properly everywhere, so only water at sea level (Y=62) benefits from reflections.
-Water blocks located at different heights are rendered with a simple water shader that uses refraction, distortions and fresnel effect.
+Water blocks located at different heights are rendered with a simple water shader that uses refraction and distortions.

 ## Setup
 To set up the environment: